Pilgrimage

 Our next local pilgrimage will be a tour of the Cathedral of St. John the Divine on Saturday, November 16, 2024 at 10:00 AM.
 Though who would like to walk with Father John from Holy Trinity should be ready to leave the church garden at 8:30 AM (for the 50-minute walk).
 Cost is $15 per person.
 Reservations will be open next week.

-The Latin word cathedra means chair, and in the church world, refers to the building where the Bishop’s “chair” is located.
+• a walk to the Cathedral of St. John the Divine and a guided tour.
 St. John the Divine, the world’s largest Gothic religious building, is the Cathedral for the Episcopal Diocese of New York.
 Join us as we explore the many highlights of the Cathedral’s history, architecture, and artwork, from the Great Bronze Doors to the seven Chapels of the Tongues.
 Learn about the daily services, events, and programs that welcome and inspire visitors from around the world.

 In the planning stages